 The Recycling and Bulk Center is secured with an electronic access system.
 Each home in Stover Mill is assigned an access card that is used to unlock the side (man) gate and the rolling gate.
 The card reader for each gate is located next to the gate.

-To access the center, simply touch the access card to the card reader.
+To access the center, simply touch the access card to the card reader and then operate the gate.
 The red light will flash green once and the gate will unlock.
 If the gate does not unlock, then the center may be closed or access has been removed from your account.

 Side Man Gate

 When the magnetic lock releases, the side gate will not open automatically.
 This gate has a spring installed to ensure it closes and contacts the magnetic lock.
-The tension of this spring and the residual magnetic effect on the plate will require a little effort to be opened.
+The tension of this spring and the residual magnetic effect on the plate will require a little effort to open when pulled from the outside or pushed from the inside.

 The magnet lock on the side gate will automatically engage after a short period (about 20 seconds) following access card or release button use.